muhanadra/frontend-nanodegree-arcade-game/README.md

 ** Tip ** Be careful when approaching gems in the first right col as it's harder to see the bugs coming.
 Also at any given time there's only 5 evil bugs so lookout for them.

-This Game was created by with the help of the lovely people of Udacity as part of the nano-degree program.
+This Game was created by with the help of the lovely people of Udacity as part of their nano-degree program.